albatrossflavour/pe_console_letsencrypt/README.md

 ## Description

-Managing the Puppet console's SSL certificates can be automated, but it's not straightforward if you want them to be managed by Lets Encrypt.
+Managing the Puppet [console's SSL certificates](https://www.puppet.com/docs/pe/latest/use_a_custom_ssl_cert_for_the_console.html) can be automated, but it's not straightforward if you want them to be managed by [Let's Encrypt](https://letsencrypt.org).

-This module will allow you request, install, and manage valid SSL certs for your console, via Lets Encrypt.
+This module will allow you request, install, and manage valid SSL certs for your console, via [Let's Encrypt](https://letsencrypt.org).

 It does require that port 80 on your puppet server is accessible from the internet, and that your puppet servers has a publicly resolvable DNS name.